Last updated on February 10th, 2025 at 06:11 pm

 Total Formula

-This is total of all the ingredients needed to make this 100% whole wheat sourdough recipe.
+This is the total of all the ingredients needed to make this 100% whole wheat sourdough recipe.

 If you want to scale this recipe easily and change the amount of loaves or loaf size, you can download my 100% whole wheat sourdough dough calculator.